 The UN has decided to celebrate the Day before World Food Day to signify rural women’s role in food security.
 Women play a vital role in the rural economy in many poor nations.
 Rural women are involved in all rural activities including agriculture, livestock, cooking, arranging drinking water and fuel for their families.

 Across the world rural women ensure that both their families and communities are nourished.
 But the same women often face lack of nutritious food and a higher risk of hunger.
 This is because of unequal power relations and discriminatory gender norms.

-The International Day of Rural Women is commemorated on 15 October every year.
-The theme for the current year is “Rural Women Cultivating Good Food for All.”
+The theme of The International Day of Rural Women of 2022 is not there but the theme for the year 2021 was “Rural Women Cultivating Good Food for All.”

 UN Women’s New Feminist Plan

 The UN Secretary-General has asked for a makeover of our food systems so that everyone gets healthy food.
 There is a need to restructure the global food system for UN Women’s new Feminist Plan for Sustainability and Social Justice.
 The Feminist Plan is meant for strengthened relationship in governments and civil society to improve gender-responsive agroecology.
 It will act as an alternative to industrial agriculture that has proven benefits for women small-scale farmers.
 It will also support food security and protect precious biodiversity and ecosystems.

 UN Women Supports Empower Rural Women Program

 UN Women works to support rural women empowerment programs.
 Along with FAO, IFAD and WFP, UN Women in a Joint Program on Rural Women’s Economic Empowerment has reached 80,000 rural women across Ethiopia, Guatemala, Kyrgyzstan, Liberia, Nepal, Niger and Rwanda.
 The program employed integrated approaches to help rural women’s livelihoods.